A moratorium is in effect on adding information from Fire and Blood until December 20th.

 - See also: Images of Wights

-The appearance of wights depends entirely on the condition of the corpse when it is raised.
+The appearance of wights depends on the condition of the corpse when it is raised.
 Some are lifelike, while others are badly rotten although the process of decay has been halted.
-All are easily identified by their eyes having turned bright blue like two blue stars and their hands and feet black and swollen with pooled and congealed blood.
+All are easily identified by their eyes having turned bright blue like two blue stars, and their hands and feet black and swollen with pooled and congealed blood.

 Being dead, wights feel no pain and will continue to fight regardless of injury.
-Though they can be stopped by total dismemberment, their limbs will continue to move if detached from their bodies.
+Though they can be stopped by total dismemberment, their limbs can continue to move if detached from their bodies.
 When a wight is destroyed, the blue disappears from its eyes.

 A list of individual characters that have been turned into wights over the course of the series: